Stargazing in South Dakota: Experience the Midwest's Most Dramatic Dark Skies

 Post up on the bridge between Campground #1 and the boat ramp parking lot for a brilliant and isolated view of the cosmos above.

-Fee: $23 for electrical campsite, $19 for non-electrical, and a lodge is $55 per night.
+Fee: $23 for an electrical campsite, $19 for a non-electrical and a lodge is $55 per night.
 A park entrance license ($8 per vehicle per day or $36 for an annual pass) is required.

 Sica Hollow State Park

-One of the most unique parks in the state — click here for more info — offers plenty of places for stargazing, especially on the top of the hill north of Horse Camp Road.
+One of the most unique parks in the state, Sica Hollow offers plenty of places for stargazing, especially on the top of the hill north of Horse Camp Road.

 Fee: Non-electrical campsites are $18 per night.
 A park entrance license ($8 per vehicle per day or $36 for an annual pass) is required.